magento/devdocs/guides/v2.0/mtf/create_test/create_new_test.md

 1. Log in to Admin.
 2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms".
-3. Click on the "New Synonyms Group" button.
+3. Click the "New Synonyms Group" button.
 4. Enter data in the "Synonyms" field.
 5. Click the "Save Synonym Group" button.
-6. Check successful message.
+6. Check that a message about successful saving is appeared.

 **Variation 2:**

 1. Log in to Admin.
 2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms".
-3. Click on the "New Synonyms Group" button.
+3. Click the "New Synonyms Group" button.
 4. Select "All Store Views" in a "Scope" field.
 5. Enter data in the "Synonyms" field.
 6. Click the "Save Synonym Group" button.
-7. Check successful message.
+7. Check that a message about successful saving is appeared.

 **Variation 3:**

 1. Log in to Admin.
 2. Browse to "Marketing" > "SEO & Search" > "Search Synonyms".
-3. Click on the "New Synonyms Group" button.
+3. Click the "New Synonyms Group" button.
 4. Select "Default Store View" in a "Scope" field.
 5. Enter data in the "Synonyms" field.
 6. Click the "Save Synonym Group" button.
-7. Check successful message.
+7. Check that a message about successful saving is appeared.

 ### Automated testing scenario {#auto-test}

 1. Log in to Admin.
-2. Open Search Synonym page.
+2. Open the Search Synonym page.
-3. Click on the "New Synonym Group" button.
+3. Click the "New Synonym Group" button.
 4. Enter data according to a data set.
 5. Click the "Save Synonym Group" button.
-6. Check successful message.
+6. Check that a message about successful saving is appeared.

 ### Test creation {#test-creation}